ignatiqq/optimized-css-hash/README.md

 ## Usage

-You can use it like an **getLocalIdent** option in the 'css-loader'.
+You can use it like a **getLocalIdent** option in the 'css-loader'.

 ```
 const {createGenerator} = require('optimized-css-hash');